irushawn/dsc-data-ethics-nlp-data/README.md

 You will be able to:

-* Explain why NLP datasets are less likely to be labeled automatically
+* Explain why NLP datasets are less likely to be labeled automatically.
 * Define MTurk and HITs in the context of data labeling
 * Describe the ethical considerations around paying data labelers
 * Describe the ethical considerations around using large datasets scraped from the Internet